LibraryCarpentry/lc-marcedit/README.md

 A list of contributors to the lesson can be found in [AUTHORS](AUTHORS)

+## Acknowledgement

+Some of the content in this MarcEdit lesson was initially based on CC-BY materials developed by Owen Stephens in November 2015.

 ## Citation

 To cite this lesson, please consult with [CITATION](CITATION)